How ASO Pilot thinks

 Strategy depends on app state

 New apps need long-tail wins first.
-Apps ranking only for generic terms need a niche pivot.
+Broad listings with weak intent-fit need a tighter positioning angle.
 Apps already ranking well need careful expansion.
-Identical categories can need opposite metadata.
+Identical categories can still need opposite metadata.